-The illness may last only a few weeks, but some people are seriously ill for up to six months.
-Hepatitis A usually doesn’t cause long-term damage like other types of hepatitis can.
+Hepatitis A is a contagious disease caused by the hepatitis A virus that can cause inflammation or swelling of the liver.
+The illness may last only a few weeks, but some people are seriously ill for up to 6 months.
+Hepatitis A usually does not cause long-term damage like other types of hepatitis.

 What causes hepatitis A?

-Hepatitis A is caused by a virus that attacks the liver.
-You get hepatitis A by coming in contact with someone with the virus, or through consuming contaminated food, drink or ice.
-The food or drinks would need to be contaminated by the faeces (poo) of an infected person.
+You get hepatitis A by coming in contact with the faeces (poo) of someone with the virus, or through consuming contaminated food, drink or ice.
 It can also be transmitted through sexual contact.

 Some people, especially young children, can have hepatitis A without having any symptoms.

 People who do have symptoms may have:

 - abdominal pain, especially in the right side of the abdomen (where the liver is)

 - nausea/vomiting and loss of appetite

 - dark urine